NEED HELP? Talk To A Door Expert.

 How Fire Rated Doors Work

-Fire doors can be held open with a holder/closer combination that features an integral smoke detector or is initiated by a fire alarm.
+Fire doors can be held open with a holder/closer combination that features an integral smoke detector or is initiated by an alarm.
 Electromagnetic holders can also be used for holding open these doors.

 As soon as smoke ends up being detected, the fire door closes.
 Then, it provides between 20 minutes and 180 minutes’ worth of fire protection.